 Biological engineers routinely harness the predictability of the central dogma to modify living organisms.
-This rule cannot be generally extended to manipulations of the central dogma itself, as even minor perturbations can have significant and often deleterious consequences on cellular viability.
-One such case is the ribosome, a colossal multi-component protein factory that functions as the nexus for cellular information and signaling events, integrating nutrient availability with growth dynamics and resource allocation.
+However, this rule cannot be easily extended to manipulations of integrated signaling networks such as central dogma, as even minor perturbations can have significant and often deleterious consequences on cellular viability.
+Our lab is developing and applying methodologies to study the most central biomolecular machines in living systems.
+We aim to understand their molecular capabilities, and to extend these capabilities to new-to-nature bioactivities.

 Ahmed H. Badran, Ph.D.